Birdwatching in California

 I am just getting into studying birds, especially birds of prey.
 I have a great appreciation for them and hope to learn more.
 I love to watch them soar!

-R Bruun Redding Weekend English
+R Bruun Redding Weekend English, Norwegian

 I live 30 miles east of Redding in the community of Shingletown.
 Lassen Volcanic National Park is 20 minutes from our house.